jkulawik/blog/_drafts/discord-alternative.md

 Bet you didn't expect this one, huh?
 Steam's group chat feature offers a server-like experience now.
-It's remarkably similar to Discord in the way it works, but muuuch simpler.
+It's remarkably similar to Discord in the way it works, but much simpler.

 * Voice chat: yes
 * Screen sharing: no
 * Multichannel support: yes
-* Custom emoji: sort-of; need to be bought with Steam Points (which are granted along any game purchase) and are limited to what's available in the store
+* Custom emoji: not really; they are limited to what's available in the Steam Points store
 * Self-hosting: no
 * Pricing: free
 * Other: messages cannot be edited